 What are the aims of this leaflet?

-This leaflet has been written to help you understand more about lichen sclerosus (LS).
+This leaflet has been written to help you understand more about lichen sclerosus.
 It tells you what it is, what causes it, what can be done about it, and where you can find out more about it.

 What is lichen sclerosus?

 Lichen sclerosus is a chronic inflammatory skin condition which can affect any part of the skin, but it most often affects the genital skin (vulva) and the skin around the anus.
-It can start in childhood - or adulthood (usually after the menopause) and affect girls or women of any age.
+It can start in childhood or adulthood, most commonly after menopause.

 What causes lichen sclerosus?